libretime/libretime/docs/_docs/microsite.md

 ![](/img/radio-page.png)

-LibreTime includes a mini-site, which can be accessed at _serverIP_ (for local installations), or _libretime.yourdomain.com_ or _cloudvmIP_ (for installations to a server on a domain).
-The site includes your logo and station description (set under Settings > General), the login button to the LibreTime interface, the schedule for the next seven days, podcast tabs, and a live feed of your station with the currently playing artist and track displayed.
+LibreTime includes a microsite, which can be accessed at _serverIP_ or a domain you've set up for your server.
+The site includes your logo and station description (set under Settings > General), the login button to the LibreTime interface, the schedule for the next seven days, podcast tabs, and a live feed of your station with information on the the currently playing artist and track.

 ## Modifying the LibreTime Radio Page